MICs can differ for different instances of the same kind of technical debt

 Related posts

-MPrin for missing or incomplete capability
+MPrin for missing or incompletely implemented capability

-Last updated on July 7th, 2021 at 02:53 pm
+Last updated on December 13th, 2017 at 02:05 pm

-In some instances, the metaphorical principal (MPrin) of a technical debt is a missing or incompletely implemented capability.
-For example, absence of a fully automated regression test suite can create difficulties for testing a complex system.
+In some instances, technical debt is actually a missing or incompletely implemented capability.
+For example, absence of a fully automated regression test suite can create difficulties for testing a complex system after a series of modifications.
 Defects can slip through.
 That would result in reduced productivity and velocity.
 In this case, the projected cost of implementing, testing, and documenting the test suite, and training its users, would constitute the initial MPrin of the outstanding technical debt.
 This definition differs from some definitions, because it includes testing, documenting, and initial training.
 In general, from the enterprise perspective, when identifying the MPrin associated with missing or incompletely implemented capabilities, we must include all artifacts necessary to eliminate reductions in productivity and velocity.

 A concrete building under construction

 A concrete building under construction.
-Concrete takes about a month to cure and reach full strength.
-If we waited for full curing before pouring the floor above, multistory concrete construction would be slow and expensive.
+Concrete takes about a month to fully cure, and until it cures it doesn’t reach full strength.
+If we waited for full curing before pouring the floor above, multistory concrete construction would be slow and very expensive.
 So we start on the next floor after only a few days.
-Because the floors can’t support themselves for about a week, we shore them using lower floors.
-The shoring constitutes a technical debt resulting from the “incomplete implementation” (partial cure) of each floor.
-We retire that debt by removing the shoring as we go.
+Because the floors of concrete buildings can’t support themselves for about a week or so, they need to be shored up by the floor below, and re-shored by the floors below that.
+The shoring constitutes a technical debt incurred because of the “incomplete implementation” (partial cure) of each floor.
+We retire that debt incrementally, floor by floor, by removing the re-shoring as the building gets taller.
 More about shoring and re-shoring

-Technical debt associated with incompletely implemented capability presents unique problems.
-We can retire it in three distinct ways.
+Technical debt associated with incompletely implemented capability presents unique problems, because debt of this kind can be retired in three distinct ways.
 First, we can complete the implementation.
 The MPrin associated with this approach can grow beyond the initial cost of completion, for the usual reasons.
-Second, we can cancel the capability.
-If we do, retiring the debt completely would require removal of all artifacts that we no longer need.
-Finally, we can choose a middle path.
-In the middle path we adopt some parts that have been completed.
-But we reject other parts, and we add whatever is necessary to create a limited version of what we originally planned.
+Second, we can cancel the capability altogether.
+If that happens, retiring the debt completely would require removal of all artifacts that comprise the completed parts of the incomplete implementation.
+But full retirement can also require that we survey all components that interact with the retiring elements to determine whether they contain accommodations that are no longer necessary.
+Finally, we can choose a middle path, in which we adopt some parts that have been completed, reject other parts, and add whatever is necessary to create a limited version of what was originally planned.

-Invisibility is an important attribute of non-physical assets such as software, procedures, legislation, regulations, and so on.
-Technical debt associated with incomplete implementation is difficult to manage in such assets.
-For example, the image above shows several levels of a concrete building under construction.
-The vertical members between the levels are part of a shoring system that supports the levels of the building.
-Shoring is necessary until the concrete floors cure well enough to support themselves.
-Shoring constitutes a kind of technical debt that must be “retired” before the building is complete.
-The teams constructing the building could never forget to remove the shoring because it obstructs installation of the windows and walls.
+It’s worth mentioning an important attribute of non-physical assets—software, procedures, legislation, regulations, and so on—that makes the technical debt associated with incomplete implementation so difficult to manage.
+The image above shows several levels of a concrete building under construction.
+The vertical members between the levels are part of a shoring system that supports the levels of the building until the concrete is cured well enough to support itself.
+They constitute a kind of technical debt that must be “retired” before the building can be completed.
+The teams constructing the building could never forget to remove the shoring because it gets in the way of installing the windows and walls.

 But things are very different with non-physical assets.
-It’s easy to forget to remove intermediate artifacts, or elements that were part of attempts that didn’t work out.
+It’s easy to forget to remove intermediate artifacts, or elements that were being tried but didn’t work out.
 Many non-physical assets are perfectly functional carrying that kind of technical debt.
-That debt becomes evident with time, as the asset becomes increasingly difficult to maintain, extend, or defend.
+The problems associated with that debt become evident with time, as the asset becomes increasingly difficult to maintain, extend, or defend.

-It’s this property of non-physical assets that makes technical debt management so much more difficult than it is with physical assets.
+It is this property of non-physical assets that makes technical debt management so much more difficult than it is with physical assets.
 Not more important, just more difficult.

 References